nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 - Clicking on the document name opens the Document panel described in the [previous section](#document-panel).

 The created folder in Web UI holds a `salesforce` facet and some metadata are set automatically on the associated salesforce schema.
 By default, `sf:objectId`,`sf:objectType`, `sf:objectAmount`.
 See the configuration section to change that behavior.
-It is possibe by configuration to hide some columns of the content table.
-See the configuratino section.
+It is possible by configuration to hide some columns of the content table.
+See the configuration section.

 ### Content List

 The Content list mode is ideal when you want to display to the user a specific list of content that comes from the Nuxeo repository.
 A typical use case is for instance to display a list of relevant knowledge articles based on the context defined by the metadata of your open case.
 The list of content is specified by configuration in Nuxeo Studio with a Page provider, the same way all documents lists and searches are specified in your customized Nuxeo Web UI.
 In the default behavior without customization, the query made lists all documents for which the `dc:source` metadata of the document contains the current Salesforce object record id.
-Additionally, user can filter the content of the list via a full text-search.
+Additionally, user can filter the content of the list via a full-text-search.

 **Link content** button on top of the documents list allows to search for some content within the whole Nuxeo repository, and then to "link" it.
 In the standard configuration, clicking on **Link** on a given document will add the reference of the current Salesforce record ID to the `dc:source` property of the document.
 This behavior is intended to be customized on your project.
 You can also decide to not display the Link action if you don't have any use case for it and only want to display a list of documents.</br>
 Without any configuration, you can use the Content list mode as a way for the user to search for a document in the repository and "bookmark" it on the object.
 Also, note that it is not possible to bookmark a proxy (= a published document).

-It is possibe by configuration to hide some columns of the content table.
+It is possible by configuration to hide some columns of the content table.

 ### Search